sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-error-archive/cp-mobile-dev-kit-error-archive.md

     ![MDK](img-4.3.png)
     ![MDK](img-4.4.png)

     You will see **Entity Updated** toast message.
-You can always see this updated record reflecting in `PurchaseOrderHeaders` list which means offline store has accepted this change.
+You can always see this updated record reflecting in `SalesOrderHeaders` list which means offline store has accepted this change.

 4. Navigate to `Main.page`, tap on the **Sync Changes** option in the user menu to upload local changes from device to the backend and to download the latest changes from backend to the device.